 This article sums up some Bhutan impressions and advice, and background information of a more practical character.
 My regular travelogue ended in the previous chapter.

 Organising this trip

-My visit was organised like most other itineraries to this somewhat hidden and closed country.
+My visit was an organised trip, like most other itineraries to this somewhat hidden and closed country.
 After a transit stop in the Indian town of Guwahati we landed in Paro, Bhutan’s only international airport.
 I was picked up at the airport by an English-speaking guide and a driver who were with me all the time, apart from afternoons and evenings at the hotels.